jesusrodriguezg/phpDocumentor-sample/README.md

 This repository includes a funcion.php file that randomizes two integer numbers into two variables $a and $b, and then passes them as arguments to a function suma(), wich adds them and return the result as an integer.
 Finally, the script prints the result alongside with the random values of $a and $b.

-The script also contains the DocBlock info for phpDocumentor to auto-generate the api docs included in this repository.
+The script also contains the DocBlock info for phpDocumentor to auto-generate the documentation.
+The auto-generated docs/api folder is included in this repository, as well as a PDF file with the documented process followed in order to auto-generate the script's docs.

 ---